treedbox/treedboxjavascript/README.md

 ## VS Code Javascript extension

-> It's not a extension that forces you to remember some "custom prefix" to call the the snippets. **Treedbox Javascript** was designed to serve snippets in the most logical way, delivering the most commons code structures and combinations to make your combo code speedy and powerful.
+> It's not an extension that forces you to remember some "custom prefix" to call the snippets. **Treedbox Javascript** was designed to serve snippets in the most logical way, delivering the most commons code structures and combinations to make your combo's code speedy and powerful.

 Javascript snippets [Visual Studio Code](https://code.visualstudio.com/) Extension for fast development.